"You can trace every sickness, disease and ailment to a mineral deficiency."

 Magnesium and Equine Metabolic Syndrome (EMS), Insulin Resistance (IR)

+Magnesium plays a vital role in all of the body’s metabolic functions.
 Low serum and intracellular magnesium concentrations are associated with insulin resistance (IR), impaired glucose tolerance, and decreased insulin secretion.
 Optimizing magnesium stores can help to prevent the development of IR and help manage IR.

 "Intracellular magnesium deficiency may affect the development of insulin resistance and alter the glucose entry into the cell.
 Magnesium is required for both proper glucose utilization and insulin signaling.
 Metabolic alterations in cellular magnesium, which may play a role of a second messenger for insulin action, contribute to insulin resistance."